Skip to main content

 • and use case KITs

-With regard to standardization, the Catena-X Association promotes, sponsors and coordinates the overarching requirements of the Eclipse Tractus-X project.
+With regard to standardization, the Catena-X Association promotes, sponsors, and coordinates the overarching requirements of the Eclipse Tractus-X project.
 Standards are always linked, structured, and offered within those four elements.

-Trust and conformity (of Services, Offers, and potentially other non-automotive data spaces) are fundamental for Catena-X’s acceptance, scalability, and value creation.
+Trust and conformity (of services, offers, and potentially other non-automotive data spaces) are fundamental for Catena-X’s acceptance, scalability, and value creation.
 Therefore, Catena-X chose and installed various neutral governance bodies – covering development and operation.
-The following partnerships and components in sum ensure a global data space built by best-in-class experts on trusted principles:
+The following partnerships and components, in sum, ensure a global data space built by best-in-class experts on trusted principles:

 1. Gaia-X is the basis for our overarching Trust Framework and forms the foundation for a federated, interoperable data space with trusted identities.